UBCSailbot/docs/docs/reference/Sailing Knowledge/boat_parts.md

 ## Jib

-The **Jib** is the smaller of the two sails, which is located in front of the mast.
+The **Jib** is the sail located near the bow, and is the smaller of the two sails.

 - **Jib Sheet**: In general, "sheets" are ropes that pull a sail in to the boat.
 The jib Sheet pulls in the jib.
 - The **Jib Winch** is a motor-driven device that tightens or pulls in the jib sheet.